developedby/developedby.github.io/README.md

 - To add a new blog post, create a new HTML file in `content/blogs/`.
 - To change the layout, edit `docs/src/page_template.html`.
 - To update styles, edit the CSS files in `docs/src/`.
+- **To create a new main page (_body.html):**
+  - Create a new HTML file in the `content/` directory, following the naming pattern (e.g., `about_body.html`).
+  - Structure your content using the CSS classes and IDs described above (such as `info-rectangle`, `main-nav`, `blog-post`, etc.) to ensure your new page matches the site's visual style.
+  - You can reference and reuse the classes from `docs/src/index.css` for consistent appearance.
+Once your new body file is ready, you can update `build.py` to include it in the build process if needed.

 ## Usage